 The short version

 I’m an Indiana native, a fanatical Red Sox, Celtics, Bruins, and Patriots fan, and a fifteen year resident of Minnesota.
 At work, I’m Founder & Chief Executive of a small strategic advisory firm.
-Outside of work, I’m a graduate student enroute to a second Master’s degree at a UK university, a hopeful PhD student at that same school, a citizen activist, and a gun rights leader.
+Outside of work, I’m a postgraduate student enroute to a second Master’s degree at a UK university, a hopeful PhD student at that same school, a citizen activist, and a gun rights leader.

 For more than twenty-five years, I’ve worked at the intersection of innovation, global security & intelligence, crisis management, and business continuity.
 Prior to launching Bryghtpath LLC in 2014, where I am Principal and Chief Executive, I spent twenty-one years at Target Corporation in various leadership roles in the field and at headquarters in what was then known as corporate security.